nihalxofficial/HomeCrew-Home-Services-Platform/README.md

 > Only the features that set HomeCrew apart are listed here — standard auth/CRUD basics are covered later in the docs.

-- **AI Advisor** — an AI-powered assistant helps customers diagnose home/appliance problems and automatically surfaces matching service listings.
+- **AI Advisor Chatbot** — a conversational assistant that helps customers describe a home/appliance problem and surfaces matching service listings.
+- **AI Service Listing Generator** — pros type a rough idea and get a full draft listing generated for review before publishing.
 - **Category-based browsing** — services grouped into categories (Cleaning, Repair & Maintenance, Home Improvement, Pest Control, Tutoring, Installation, Electrical, TV Mounting, Gardening) with per-category service counts.
 - **Service search & comparison** — customers can search, filter, and compare pros by price, rating, and real-time availability.
 - **For Pros onboarding path** — a dedicated flow for professionals to join the platform and list their services.